Vu Duc Minh Dack

 Vu Duc Minh Dack (born 18 October 1982) is a French karateka.
 He won the silver medal in the men's kata event at the 2012 World Karate Championships held in Paris, France.
 He also won medals at the World Karate Championships in 2008 and in 2014.
 He also won medals at many editions of the European Karate Championships.

 Career

 He won the silver medal in the men's kata event at the 2009 World Games held in Kaohsiung, Taiwan.

 In 2015, he lost his bronze medal match in the men's individual kata event at the European Games held in Baku, Azerbaijan.
+In 2016,he won bronze medal at Karate 1 Premier League in Paris.

 In 2017, he lost his bronze medal match against Antonio Díaz in the individual kata event at the World Games held in Wrocław, Poland.